aliciaxw/cleaner-twitter/README.md

 # cleaner-twitter
-removes all extra modules from twitter dashboard except for profile information
+removes extra modules on a twitter dashboard

-what exactly does it remove?
+## what exactly does it remove?

 * who to follow module
 * trends module
 * footer module
 * moments tab

 applicable to front page dashboard and individual profiles.